Quick Take: Belmont South Point 74, Dudley 41

 2. The service academies should offer Patrick Blee now.
 South Point’s freshman quarterback was poised and dangerous against a bigger, faster Dudley defense.
 Blee makes great reads, takes care of the football and would be a perfect fit for the offenses Air Force, Army and Navy have run so effectively in recent years.
 “He’s a special kid,” Hodge said.

 3. Nasir Newkirk and Koredell Bartley are just getting started.
 Dudley’s sophomore receivers accounted for nine catches and 166 of Attmore’s 182 passing yards.
 Bartley also returned a punt 95 yards for a touchdown.
-They’ll have a different quarterback throwing to them next season, but they should continue to develop into future Division I college players.
+With Attmore back next season for his senior year, they should continue to develop into future Division I college players.

 “We were down 21-6 in the first (quarter) and to come back like that, that shows a whole lot of faith, a whole lot of courage and a whole lot of belief in one another.” – Adam Hodge, South Point coach